-Verity that the computer diagnostic display of DZ (or DZ rear) matches the state of the sensor signals at the HC-CTL Control board (or HC-RDR Rear Door board).
+Verify that the computer diagnostic display of DZ (or DZ rear) matches the state of the sensor signals at the HC-CTL-2 Control board.
+Verify voltage on DZ or DZ rear.

 DOWN NORMAL LIMIT OPEN (Hydro only)

 Description: This message indicates that the car has traveled beyond the bottom terminal landing and has opened the down normal (directional) terminal switch.